“Watch and pray so that you will not to fall into temptation. The spirit is willing but the flesh is weak.” Matthew 26:41 (NIV)

 So please: Pray.
 Give it to God.
 Then continue praying.
 And trust him with the how and when.

-There is another reason why we do not persist in prayer: we doubt God’s goodness and that he truly cares.
-We may even be worried about praying against God’s will and so after putting our petition before him once or twice, we step back, disappointed and confused, and reluctant to continue.
+There is another reason why we so easily give up praying: we doubt God’s goodness and that he truly cares.
+We may even be worried that we pray against God’s will and so after bringing our petition before him once or twice, we step back, disappointed and confused, and reluctant to continue.

-We should not interpret God’s delay in answering as unwillingness.
+If God delays answering our prayer, we should not interpret this has his unwillingness.
 As we see in Daniel 10, God answered Daniel’s prayer from the first day but because of the enemy’s opposition, Daniel received his answer only 3 weeks later.

 If the answer to your prayer is delayed, remember that there could be a battle going on in the invisible world!
 But it could also not yet be God’s perfect timing.

 Cultivate a consistent prayer life.
 Always pray, don’t give up.
 Trust that God will make everything right in due season!